Mboundor Diouf defended his doctoral thesis in development economics at the University of Poitiers and the EIEA Chair (ABS-UM6P and Mines ParisTech).

 His research focuses on Natural Resources (Mining, Oil, and Gas), Energy Access, Sustainable Development, and Development Economics in developing countries.

-His future work is going to center on Energy Access, Crucial Minerals for the Energy Transition, Sustainable Development, and Climate Change.
+His future work will focus on Energy Access, Crucial Minerals for the Energy Transition, Sustainable Development, and Climate Change.